Mahrous-Gamal/El-Zero-Template-Two/README.md

 ### Run Locally

-To run **El-Zero-Template-Two** locally, run this command on your git bash:
+To run **El-Zero Template Two** locally, run this command on your git bash:

 Linux and macOS: